unChaz/sci-fi-5e/srd/mechanics/commerce.md

 >
 > The expenses and lifestyles described here assume that you are spending your time between adventures in town, availing yourself of whatever services you can afford—paying for food and shelter, paying townspeople to sharpen your sword and repair your armor, and so on.
 Some characters, though, might prefer to spend their time away from civilization, sustaining themselves in the wild by hunting, foraging, and repairing their own gear.
 >
-> Maintaining this kind of lifestyle doesn’t require you to spend any coin, but it is time-consuming.
+> Maintaining this kind of lifestyle doesn't require you to spend any coin, but it is time-consuming.
 If you spend your time between adventures practicing a profession, you can eke out the equivalent of a poor lifestyle.
 Proficiency in the Nature skill lets you live at the equivalent of a comfortable lifestyle.

 \page

 #### Food, Drink, and Lodging

-The Food, Drink, and Lodging table gives prices for individual food items and a single night’s lodging.
+The Food, Drink, and Lodging table gives prices for individual food items and a single night's lodging.
 These prices are included in your total lifestyle expenses.

 **Food, Drink, and Lodging (table)**